slouc/concurrency-in-scala-with-ce/README.md

 ...
 ```

 We define a chain of `IO`s, and then at some point we run some part of that chain on a separate fiber.
 That's the only difference from the previous program - parts where we `start` and `join` the fiber.
-Invoking `io1.start` produces an `IO[Fiber[IO, Unit]]`, which means we get a handle over the new fiber which we can then join later, or cancel it on error, or keep it running until some external mechanism tells us to cancel it, etc.
+Invoking `io1.start` produces an `IO[Fiber[IO, Unit]]`, which means we get a handle over the new fiber which we can then join later (which means waiting for completion), or cancel it on error, or keep it running until some external mechanism tells us to cancel it, etc.

 It's important to realize which exact instructions in the example above get executed on which fiber.
 After we started the execution of `io1` on a separate fiber, everything we did afterwards was done in parallel to the original fiber.
 We say that the code captured in `io1` was the *source* for the new fiber.